lnsayer/my-website/_posts/titanic_machine_learning_project.md

 We found the optimal hyperparameters in exactly the same way with GridSearchCV and we were then able to submit some predictions!

+### Submitting predictions

-I initially used the Random Forest Classifier to make our predictions and found that imputing the data altogether gave a better accuracy score:
+I initially used the Random Forest Classifier to make predictions and found that imputing the data altogether gave a better accuracy score:
 ```python
 # Dropping only unnecessary columns
 drop_columns = ["Embarked", "Ticket", "Name", "PassengerId"]